grexrr/scavenger.PuzzleAgent/README.md

 * Created initial structure for an ELO-based rating system inside `EloCalculatorDemo.py`.

+> [!NOTE] Note
+> This module serves as a testing sandbox for game balancing and numerical behavior visualization.
+The final production version will be fully integrated into the main Spring Boot application as part of the core game logic.

 * Implemented key methods to support adaptive difficulty evaluation:

   * `calculateElo(player, landmark)`: applies standard ELO update rule using custom performance score.